automatic-controls/aces-equipment-builder/README.md

 - *LICENSE.txt*
 - *jre/\*\**

 If you want the install to include a *.logicsymbol* library, you should also include the *lib* folder.
 If you want to specify configuration defaults, you should include *config.txt*.
-For example, *config.txt* could specify the remote directory to synchronize *.logicsymbol* libraries against.
 Note that *lib* and *config.txt* will be generated in your [*install*](install) folder when the application is launched using the `exec` command.

 ## Automated Updates

 This section describes how to push *ACES EB* application updates to all users synchronized to a shared library.
-Library synchronization occurs automatically; this section is only relevant if you want to push out source code updates.
+Library synchronization occurs automatically; this section is only relevant if you want to push out updates to core application files.
 When a remote directory is selected, *ACES EB* will generate *config.txt* inside the chosen directory.
 This configuration file contains two entries which may be used to push out source code updates.

 - `Version` - The version of *ACES EB* as specified at the top of [*src/ACESEquipmentBuilder.java*](src/ACESEquipmentBuilder.java).
 - `UpdateScript` - The update script to launch.
 May be resolved absolutely or relatively to location of the remote directory.